Line Walker 2: Invisible Spy: Plot

-Meanwhile, Yiu is taken to a secret task force ran by the police commissioner and the chief superintendent of the police called Invisible Task Force.
-Yiu is revealed to have had a younger sister who was kidnapped by the organization and was trying to find her, but she was killed after when she tried to escape the facility and being sent to a brothel.
-The reason Mr. Tung is after Yiu is because she had hacked into their system and locked their database.
-Ching asks the commissioner for leniency towards Cheng, as Cheng had rescued Ching as Ching claims he would've been the mole the police were looking for today if Cheng hadn't rescued him.
+Meanwhile, Yiu is taken to a secret task force ran by the police commissioner and the chief superintendent of the police called Invisible Task Force (ITF).
+Yiu is revealed to have had a younger sister who was kidnapped by the organization and was trying to find her, but she was killed after when she tried to escape the facility.
+Mr. Tung is after Yiu is because she had hacked into their system and locked their database.
+Ching asks the commissioner for leniency towards Cheng, as Ching claims he would've been the mole the police were looking for today if Cheng hadn't rescued him in their childhood.

 Mr. Tung reveals that Ching Ching is in his custody in which the nanny is revealed to also work for Mr. Tung and forces Cheng to set up a meeting with Ching in order to get Yiu Ho Yee.
-The meeting is monitored by Mr. Tung's right hand man, Demon (Zhang Yichi).
+The meeting is monitored by Mr. Tung's right-hand man, Demon.
 Demon also lures Yip to the meeting where Yip tries to figure out what's going on.
-The terrorists then attack them with Demon killing Yip, where he dies in Ching's arms after asking if there's an operation going on.
+The terrorists then attack them with Demon killing Yip, where he dies in Ching's arms.

 Cheng goes to Spain to await further instructions from Mr. Tung.
 After being given instructions, Cheng asks Mr. Tung about his and his daughter's release as it has been 5 years and Mr. Tung had promised to release them that time.
-Mr. Tung grows angry, reminding Cheng of how much they invested in him and the fact he blew his cover, wasting their resources although he would let hem start over at least.
-Cheng realizes he will spend the rest of his life under Mr. Tung's grip.
+Mr. Tung grows angry, reminding Cheng of how much they invested in him and the fact he blew his cover.
+Cheng realizes he will spend the rest of his life under Mr. Tung's control.
 The ITF also goes to Spain as well with Yiu for the operation.